 |

 Mehner & Maas suffered from the decline of the ppc (export) boom.
 The business was taken over by a Mr. Alfred Faber in 1913.
 Collotype presses were sold.
 Mrs. Hedwig Minna Goerner joined as partner in 1920.
 The firm was now found at Weststr.
-81a, renamed into Hindenburgstr. after his death in 1934.
+81a, renamed into Hindenburgstr. after Hindenburg’s death in 1934.
 The workforce dropped to about a dozen persons in 1921, although M. & M. still had 5 litho and 3 book printing presses.
 PPC printing was still offered, besides labels, poster etc. until the late 1920’s.
 The decline of the firm continued but it was in business at least until 1939, with merely two workers left.

 |